MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitassigncomponenturi.md

 ### -param FactoryInit

 An ACXFACTORYCIRCUIT_INIT structure that is used for circuit factory initialization.
 This is an opaque structure that is used to store ACX Circuit factory initialization information and associate the factory with a WDF device.

 Use the [AcxFactoryCircuitInitAllocate function](nf-acxcircuit-acxfactorycircuitinitallocate.md) to initialize the ACXFACTORYCIRCUIT_INIT structure.

 ### -param ComponentUri

-A unicode string describes the component.
+A unicode string that describes the component.

 ## -returns